AromaKitsune/Windows-XAML-Styles/guides/Forking-Styler-Mods-for-Other-UWP-Apps.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/Fork1.png)

 6. On the editor, change the ID and name of a mod
-7. Remove the two lines of target processes, and replace the remaining target process with a different one: `LockApp.exe` for Lock Screen
+7. Remove the two lines of target processes, and replace the remaining target process with a different one:
+  - `LockApp.exe` for Lock Screen
+  - `SystemSettings.exe` for Settings

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/Fork2.png)